ahmadmardeni1/Parkinson-Prediction/README.md

 ![](https://github.com/ahmadmardeni1/Parkinson-Prediction/blob/main/Banner.png)

-## What is Parkinson Disease?
+## What is Parkinson's Disease?
 Parkinson's disease is a brain disorder that leads to shaking, stiffness, and difficulty with walking, balance, and coordination.
 Parkinson's symptoms usually begin gradually and get worse over time.
 As the disease progresses, people may have difficulty walking and talking.

 ## What was the approach?
-Considering the COVID scenario we wanted to make the diagnosis simple where to detect preesence of Parkinson disease, the person is supposed to upload two images where he or she had drawn a wave and a spiral based on which the detection occurs.
+Considering the COVID scenario we wanted to make the diagnosis simple were to detect the presence of Parkinson's disease, the person is supposed to upload two images where he or she had drawn a wave and a spiral based on which the detection occurs.
-These are some of the example images on which model is being trained and tested.
+These are some of the example images on which the model is being trained and tested.

 ### Spiral-Healthy
 ![image](https://user-images.githubusercontent.com/49975886/116790798-e2832900-aad3-11eb-97eb-1ab8e877a148.png)